 When it comes to other activities, within an hour transfer you can reach the Salzach river for a ride on the rolling rapids.
 Hold on tight to your paddle as you are guaranteed to get wet.
 If you prefer to stay on the ground, test your forearm in a game of tennis in the village or, explore beyond Filzmoos for a wide range of activities on offer in the Salzburgerland Region.

-A one-hour walk – or speedier shuttle bus ride – takes you to the Bachlalm mountain hut.
-As well as serving up mountain fare cooked in the original antique oven, the hills around serve as a favourite sunbathing spot for marmots.
-A family-friendly nature trail can be found here too.
+A one-hour walk – or speedier shuttle bus ride – takes you to the surrounding hills where you can spot marmots in their favourite sunbathing spot.
+A family-friendly nature trail can be found here, too.
 Want a break from walking?
 Head to the leisure centre at Filzmoos, which comes with indoor and outdoor swimming pools, a climbing wall and bowling alley.
 Active youngsters will also love the play area at the top of the Papageno cable car.

 Have your camera at the ready as you spiral your way down the Liechtenstein Gorge and meander along the rocky paths – with fast streams and beautiful waterfalls coming from all directions.
 More into your history than geography?
 Visit the Hohenwerfen castle which stands high above the Salzach valley – not too far from Filzmoos, for a medieval experience.